raulcontrerasrubio/mars-rover/README.md

 If you put an invalid movement, the rover will stay on the same site.

-Change 'id' with the index of the Rover you want to move.
+Change 'id' with the index of the Rover you want to move.<br>
 If you go beyond the limits of the map, or there is another obstacle, you will get an error.